Nico Hoerner Player Props: Cubs vs. Brewers

 Nico Hoerner At The Plate

-- Hoerner leads Chicago with a slugging percentage of .399, fueled by 23 extra-base hits.
+- Hoerner has an OPS of .731, fueled by an OBP of .333 and a team-best slugging percentage of .398 this season.

-- Among qualified hitters in MLB action, he ranks 22nd in batting average, 72nd in on-base percentage, and 107th in slugging.
+- Among the qualifying hitters in MLB, he ranks 20th in batting average, 70th in on-base percentage, and 106th in slugging.

-- Hoerner has picked up a hit in 77.3% of his 75 games this season, with at least two hits in 33.3% of them.
+- Hoerner has picked up a hit in 77.6% of his 76 games this season, with multiple hits in 34.2% of them.

-- Hoerner has an RBI in 24 of 75 games this year, with multiple RBI in 12 of them.
-He has also driven home three or more of his team's runs in four contests.
+- Hoerner has an RBI in 25 of 76 games this year, with multiple RBI in 12 of them.
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 33 games this season, with multiple runs nine times.
+- He has scored in 43.4% of his games this year, with more than one run scored in 11.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.